Everything You Need to Know about Microsoft’s Blockchain Manager Application

 This helps in authenticating the process, i.e., secure login to client APIs.

-After Blockchain Workbench’s deployment, the user can interact with workbench via REST-based client API, client applications, or Messaging API, but these interactions must be authenticated via Azure AD or some credentials.
+After Blockchain Workbench’s deployment, the user can interact with the workbench via REST-based client API, client applications, or Messaging API.
+However, these interactions require authentication via Azure AD or some credentials.

-Azure AD is used to manage all the users who are present and have access to blockchain workbench.
+Users utilize Azure AD to manage all the users who are present and have access to the blockchain workbench.

-Client applications: Microsoft Blockchain Manager Application also provides the user automatically generated client applications for Android, iOS, and web which can be used to test, validate, and view blockchain applications.
+Client applications: The Microsoft Blockchain Manager Application also provides the user with automatic client generation applications for Android, iOS, and the web.
+These can be used to test, validate, and view blockchain applications.

-The users of client applications are authenticated via Azure AD.
+The users of client applications get authentication via Azure AD.
 The user experience helps to create smart contracts.

-In web-based applications the authorized users can access admin console if the user is present in Azure AD’s Admin group which has some functionalities:
+In web-based applications authorized users can access the admin console if they are present in Azure AD’s Admin group which has some functionalities:

-Gateway service API: REST-based gateway service API is also included in Microsoft Blockchain Manager Application.
+Gateway service API: Microsoft Blockchain Manager Application also includes REST-based gateway service API.
 This API generates and delivers messages to a broker.

 Developers can also access this gateway to integrate or build new blockchain solutions without relying on such workbench client apps.

 Messaging the Broker: The broker acts as a mediator and has to perform specific tasks.
-Messages are sent to the broker for incoming messages which are sent by developers to connect with workbench.
+Then developers message the broker to connect with the workbench.

 Messages are also sent to brokers for downstream consumers.
-There are two types of event consumers, first, which is triggered by blockchain events and other is used to capture metadata for events.
+There are two types of event consumers: first, which blockchain events trigger, and other, who use it to capture metadata for events.

 Distributed ledger consumer: It is based on a technology named (Distributed ledger technology).
-It contains metadata which will be written to the blockchain.
+It contains metadata that the blockchain requires.

 The consumer then pushes the data to the transaction signer, builder, and router.